Alkimik9000/minty-maintenance/RULES.md

 ### Commit Frequency
 - Commit early and often
 - Each logical change should be a separate commit
-- Don't bundle unrelated changes
+-o Don't bundle unrelated changes

 ## Project Structure Rules